Social media is just for posting company updates, networking and looking at photos of cats, right? Wrong.

 Social media has become a key arena for generating leads and closing sales.

-According to LinkedIn, 78% of social sellers outsell peers who don’t use social media.
+According to LinkedIn, 78% of social sellers outsell peers who don’t use social media, and Optinmonster affirms that 70% of B2C marketers have gotten new customers through Facebook.
 That means that if you don’t use the power of social selling, you’re leaving money on the table for your competitors.

 Here are 5 social selling strategies that I’ve used to help boost sales instantly;